dotnet/Open-XML-SDK/README.md

 Known Issues
 ------------

-- On Mono platforms that use the `System.IO.Package` NuGet package (i.e. Xamarin), opening some documents will fail due to an [issue](https://github.com/dotnet/corefx/issues/24822) in `System.IO.Packaging`.
-For now, you must manually set the environment variable as described in [UriKind.RelativeOrAbsolute workaround](http://www.mono-project.com/docs/faq/known-issues/urikind-relativeorabsolute/).
 - On .NET Core, zip packages do not have a way to stream data.
 Thus, the working set can explode in certain situations.
 This is a [known issue](https://github.com/dotnet/corefx/issues/24457).
 - On .NET Framework, an `IsolatedStorageException` may be thrown under certain circumstances.
 This generally occurs when manipulating a large document in an environment with an AppDomain that does not have enough evidence.
+A sample with a workaround is available [here](/samples/IsolatedStorageExceptionWorkaround).

   **Note:** Once `System.IO.Packaging` on .NET Core has feature parity with `WindowsBase` (i.e. streaming support), we can investigate using the new .NET Core on .NET Framework.